 Medical Billing and Coding

-Medical billing and coding is the backbone of a healthcare facility.
-It’s what keeps the doors open and the lights on.
-These positions use ICD-10 codes to tell the insurance companies exactly what services have been provided to each patient.
-Once the code is established, it is then billed out to the insurance company for payment.
+Medical billing and coding are the backbone of a healthcare facility.
+They keep the doors open and the lights on.
+These positions use ICD-10 codes to tell insurance companies exactly what services have been provided to each patient.
+Once the code is established, it is billed to the insurance company for payment.

 If the healthcare systems do not get paid, they cannot continue to treat patients, so having a strong and efficient medical billing and coding department is essential.